Written on Friday, November 21st...

 MILT (Mayne Island Little Theatre) is my favourite theatre group and so I knew I was going to accept this opportunity to flex my writing muscles.
 But I didn't know how fortunate I would be.
 I worked with a talented cast -- friends, old and new.

 A playwright writes a play.
 A director interprets this play for the actors.
-Actors breath life into the characters.
-Georgia, Deb, Mary and Mike did far more.
+Actors breathe life into the characters.
+Georgia, Deb, Mary, and Mike did far more.
 They gave Aster, Kate and Kjartan an identity on stage.